Updated December 3, 2023

 When considering a trip to the United Kingdom, London is where most travelers start.
-However, there is so much more to England than London!
+But there is so much more to England than London!

-Over the past few months I've had the opportunity to explore a few of England's smaller towns and cities.
-One of those smaller cities is York, a gem of a town approximately halfway between London and Edinburgh.
+Over the past couple years I've had the opportunity to explore a lot of England's smaller towns and cities.
+One of those smaller cities is York, a gem of a city approximately halfway between London and Edinburgh.

 While in York you can view Roman ruins, explore the Viking town of Jorvik (which translates to York), wander streets dating from the Middle Ages, stand in awe in of the stained glass windows in York Minster, walk along the longest still-standing medieval walls in England, tour Georgian mansions, experience the history of the steam train and golden age of rail travel, and even see remnants of the changes the cold war brought to the area.